We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - Shopify lets you list products on Etsy, giving you the best of both worlds.

-- Support is considerably more comprehensive.
+- Support is available in more languages.

 Advantages of using Etsy over Shopify